-- Save all documents separately onto the cd-rom or Eudralink (not in folders) and do not use zip-files.
+- Save all documents separately onto the cd-rom or in a zip file in Eudralink (not in folders).

 - Ensure all documents are in pdf format.
 It is not permitted to submit protected (pdf-) files, even if the password is provided.

 - Forms which have been saved in ToetsingOnline, such as the ABR form and the EudraCT Application Form, must be included in the digital research file in pdf format.

 - Send the cd-rom together with the signed cover letter (on paper) by post to the competent authority or send an email with the reference to Eudralink to firstname.lastname@example.org / email@example.com.

 - The digital cover letter must be signed if you submit via Eudralink.

 - Emails with references to Eudralink will only be accepted if both the link and the documents are not protected by a password and if all documents are compiled in one zip-file.

 - If you do not have a Eudralink account, you may create an account on the website of the EMA.

 The competent authority will return incorrect submissions without processing them.
 Please also note that the competent authority does not send an acknowledgement of receipt.